john-osullivan/groupbot/README.md

 - Photo (Binary)

 ### Groups
-Groups are collections of members.
-They also hold roles.
-Eventually, a group will exist with surrounding features like by-laws, motions for updates, and a discussion system.
+Groups are collections of Members.
+They also point to Roles and Tasks.
+Eventually, a group there will be surrounding features like by-laws, voting, motions for updates, and a discussion system.
 For now, however, it is expressed as a collection of people.
 It has the columns:
-- Human Name (String) : A non-unique name to refer to the group by, to make standard use easier.
+- Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
 - Code Name (String) : A unique name for the group similar to a Twitter handle or Facebook URL.